katjatuma/katjatuma.github.io/index.md

-# Welcome
+# Who am I

+ In 2021 I joined the <a href="https://www.cs.vu.nl/en/research/computer-systems/foundational-security/index.aspx" target="_blank">Foundational Security</a> research group (chaired by Prof. Fabio Massacci) as Assistant Professor (Universitair docent 2) and am working at the Department of Computer Science at <a href="https://www.cs.vu.nl/en/" target="_blank">Vrije Universiteit Amsterdam</a>.
 I hold a Ph.D. in Computer Science and Engineering, which I completed at the <a href="https://www.gu.se" target="_blank">University of Gothenburg</a>.
-In 2021 I joined the <a href="https://www.cs.vu.nl/en/research/computer-systems/foundational-security/index.aspx" target="_blank">Foundational Security</a> research group (chaired by Prof. Fabio Massacci) as Assistant Professor (Universitair docent 2) and am working at the Department of Computer Science at <a href="https://www.cs.vu.nl/en/" target="_blank">Vrije Universiteit Amsterdam</a>.

 # Research

-My research interests are in the area of secure software design with the focus on:
+In my research, I work on observing and helping experts to counter cyber-security threats.
+I'm particularly interested in:

 - **Security-by-design.** Threat modeling and risk analysis, automating security analysis of software architecture, compliance of code to the intended security, reverse engineering security.